concord-consortium/sage-modeler-site/README.md

 # SageModeler Site

+THIS IS TO TEST IF THE BUILD ACTION WILL NOT BE FOREVER QUEUED

 ## Passing parameters to Sage and CODAP

 To pass parameters to the embedded CODAP and Sage instances prefix the parameter with either `codap:` or `sage:`.
 The prefix will be stripped from the parameter and placed into the correct url location.